oracle/node-oracledb/doc/src/user_guide/installation.rst

 it can be remote.

-Pre-built 'Thick' mode binaries for common architectures (Windows 64-bit, Linux x86_64, Linux ARM, and macOS Intel) are included in the node-oracledb installation as a convenience.
+Pre-built 'Thick' mode binaries for common architectures (Windows 64-bit, Linux x86_64, Linux ARM (aarch64), and macOS Intel) are included in the node-oracledb installation as a convenience.
 Thick mode provides some :ref:`additional functionality <featuresummary>`.
 To use Thick mode, Oracle Client libraries version 11.2, or later, need to be manually installed.
 Node-oracledb Thick